 The Soviet Union is responsible for an enormous litany of crimes against humanity during its existence from 1922 to 1991 (1917 to 1922 was the Russian Revolution and post-Revolution period that led to the formation of the USSR), especially under the monster Josef Stalin, one of the worst mass murderers in human history.
 Many of the victims of Soviet crimes against humanity were their own Soviet citizens, most notably the Ukrainians that suffered as many as 11 million deaths during the intentional starvation of the Ukraine during the 1930’s known as the Holodomor.
 Idealists that are inclined to lament the failed experiment in social equality known as communism are well advised to study the sorry history of the murder and repression of the original communist state.

-Questions for Students (and others): Have you previously ever heard of Kalmykia or the Kalmyk people?
+Question for students (and subscribers): Have you previously ever heard of Kalmykia or the Kalmyk people?
 Were you aware of the mass deportations to Siberia of Soviet citizens during World War II?
 What other Soviet people were known for allying with the invading Germans?
 Were you aware of the Holodomor?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!